 Assessing the state of the gut microbiome

-When the medications Emmy was given for dog inflammatory bowel disease it still didn’t help the diarrhea and vomiting, her people sent a small sample of her dog poop to AnimalBiome for a dog microbiome Gut Health Test.
+When the medications Emmy was given to treat canine inflammatory bowel disease (chronic enteropathy) it still didn’t help the diarrhea and vomiting, her people sent a small sample of her dog poop to AnimalBiome for a dog microbiome Gut Health Test.

 Canine microbiome testing can reveal a lot about your dog’s gut health.
 The assessment report describes all the different kinds of bacteria that are present in your dog’s gut, as well as the proportions of those different bacterial populations.
 By identifying gut bacterial imbalances early, you can help prevent or alleviate a variety of symptoms and health conditions through changes in your dog’s diet or lifestyle.